 Now that you know the pros and cons of each model, which Cricut EasyPress is right for you?
 The answer is…it depends!

 Basically, it depends on what type of crafter you are.
-And, if you do a large variety of crafts as I do, you may want more than one model.
+And, if you create a wide variety of crafts, as I do, you may want more than one model.

 Here are my recommendations for each size:

-- 6×7 Cricut EasyPress – If you make a lot of small projects and already have the 9×9, you might want to consider getting this smaller size as it will make those smaller projects so much easier.
+- 6×7 Cricut EasyPress – If you frequently create small projects and already own the 9×9, you may want to consider the smaller 6×7 size, as it will make those projects significantly easier.

-- 12×10 Cricut EasyPress – I only recommend this one for those that do a lot of large projects.
-If you do mainly XL (or larger) shirts, this is the EasyPress for you.
+- 12×10 Cricut EasyPress – I only recommend this one for those who frequently work on large projects.
+If you primarily work with XL (or larger) shirts, this is the EasyPress for you.

-- EasyPress Mini – This model is really meant for the crafter that loves to experiment and push the limit.
-If you want to add iron-on to all the things, including rounded surfaces, this one needs to be on your wish list.
+- EasyPress Mini – This model is specifically designed for the crafter who loves to experiment and push the limits.
+If you want to add iron-on transfers to all kinds of surfaces, including rounded ones, this one should be on your wish list.

 I hope this Cricut EasyPress guide helps you to narrow down your choices!
-Note that there are a ton of other scenarios that could apply here, and you might find that you don’t fit into just one model.
+Note that there are numerous other scenarios that could apply here, and you may find that you don't fit into just one model.

-If you find that you’re still having a hard time deciding which Cricut EasyPress is right for you, drop me a comment below and I’ll try to help!
-Be sure to include what type of crafter you are and what projects you want to make with your EasyPress so I can help you narrow down the choices.
+If you're still having trouble deciding which Cricut EasyPress is right for you, please leave a comment below and I'll do my best to help!
+Please specify the type of crafter you are and the projects you'd like to create with your EasyPress, so I can help you narrow down your choices.

 EasyPress Accessories Worth Considering